kailash-manasarovar/statement/docs/timeline/2025/january.md

 - Seems likely.
 - It is a common MO with these sedating rapists after all, cos, mainly, they're total cowards.

+#### A child sexual abuse survivor gets retraumatized

+- I tell Paul later that it is extraordinarily common for people who have been groomed and abused as children to become retraumatized as adults and have breakdowns; specifically when their same-sex kids get to the same age they were when they were groomed by a predator.
+- I believed this is what happened to Paul to propel him into a ravaging drug addiction that took his life from him.
+- Paul denied the abuse and repeatedly stood up for this random man who had destroyed the relationship these boys had with their parents.
+- I told him there wasn't a planet in the universe where what Dennis had done was OK.
+- Paul was a great guy, one of the best I had thought.
+- He, like me, never had any real support from family as they didn't seem to know what was going on for him, and, like me, he was blamed by them for everything that was happening to him that his child's mind couldn't really comprehend.
+- It was unfair for him, and me.
+- Paul went to pieces around about the same time his second son who he was parenting reached the age that Paul was groomed.
+- However, Paul also lost his bearings at the same time as my ex-boyfriend Brian and his family and friends were sedating and raping me.
+- I guess that sort of evil-doing has disastrous outcomes too.

 ## Ritzy

 - I call Paul from Thailand the night before I fly back to arrange to meet him at Madrid airport.